population-research/uganda-covid/response/wber_response.md

 are there in the data, and how is the measure constructed (e.g., last thirty days)?
 Based on Figure 1, it seems like the data (and much of the COVID-19) data is national in scope; is this correct?
 A little more detail would be helpful.

+	**Response:** The Google Mobility data provide daily information, both nationally and by the four regions in Uganda, on the change relative to the baseline for six different location types.
+	The six location types are Retail and recreation, Supermarkets and pharmacies, Parks, Public transport,
+	Workplaces, and Residential.

+	The coverage varies depending on the location type and area.
+	If there is an insufficient number to avoid privacy concerns and to meet Google's quality threshold, the date/location type combination will be missing.
+	Date/location type combinations can be missing from regional data, while still being available in the national data.

+	As we discussed above, we removed the original Tables 6 and 7 in response to the Editor's concern about the difficulty of comparing the results.
+	Instead, we now discuss in detail the changes in the number of visitors to retail and recreation locations in the Lockdown Context and Enforcement section.
+	Furthermore, we use the same variable to examine the regional distribution of lockdown (see below).

+	In terms of urban/rural differences in coverage, we now discuss the differences in urbanization across the four regions.
+	Briefly, the Central region, home to Kampala, is the only region with any sizable urban centers; the fifth-largest center, Mbarara in the Western region had fewer than 200,000 people at the last census.
+	Despite this, there is enough coverage to allow us to say something about the degrees of lockdown by region when we use retail locations, which includes marketplaces.

+	Originally, we used time spent in residential locations but that suffers from almost no coverage in the Northern region and little coverage around the first lockdown in the Eastern and Western regions.

+	[produce graphs for each outcome and check which ones are missing.]

+	Transit: Eastern missing completely; Northern almost completely missing between survey rounds 6 and 7

+	Parks: Eastern missing completely; Northern spotty between 4 and 5 and between 6 and 7

+	Grocery/pharmacy: Northern completely missing; Eastern and Western very spotty throughout

+	Workplaces: high availability for all regions

+	Residential: Eastern and Western very spotty before survey round 1 (missing essentially the entire first lockdown); Northern has only spotty information around survey rounds 3 and 4 and between rounds 6 and 7 and otherwise is missing.

+	[change from residential to retail for showing lockdowns]

+	[Discuss lockdown severity regionally below]

 9. To the extent it is possible, it would be helpful to see more detail on whether enforcement of lockdowns might have varied subnationally.
 I would expect